SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we introduced \method, a novel method for federating disparate data silos, which uses an effective prediction model based on the representational power of GNNs. \method{} uses the knowledge about existing relationships among datasets in silos, in order to build a model that can capture potential links across them.
-Our experimental results show that \method{} can be more effective than current state-of-the-art matching methods, while it is significantly faster and cheaper to employ.
+In this paper, we introduced \method, a novel method for matching columns across disparate data silos, which uses an effective prediction model based on the representational power of GNNs. \method{} uses the knowledge about existing relationships among datasets in silos, in order to build a model that can capture potential links across them.
+Our experimental results show that \method{} can be more effective than state-of-the-art matching and column representation methods, while it is significantly faster and cheaper to employ.
+Moreover, we show that our optimization techniques significantly improve the effectiveness of our method.